2026 PDC World Darts Championship: Format

-Under the new format, all players – including the 32 seeds – enter the tournament in the first round, a change from previous years where seeds entered in the second round.
-All matches will consist of games of 501, where players are required to reduce their score from 501 to zero in order to win a leg, finishing on a double or the bullseye.
-The matches are played in set format, with the amount of sets required to win a match increasing as the tournament progresses.
-All sets will be played to the best of five legs in the first round, and also in non-deciding sets of subsequent rounds.
-In the deciding set of all but the first round, the first player to win at least three legs and be leading by two or more will win the set and the match.
-If the set reaches a 5–5 tie without a winner, it will be decided by a sudden death leg.
+Under the new format, all players, including the 32 seeds, entered the tournament in the first round, a change from previous years where seeds entered in the second round.
+The matches were played in set format, with the amount of sets required to win a match increasing as the tournament progressed.
+All non-deciding sets were played to the best of five legs.
+In the deciding set, a tie-break rule was applied if the set score was 2–2, where the first player to lead by two legs won the set and the match; if the deciding set reached 5–5, the winner was decided by a sudden-death leg.